List and Management of Built-in PHP Extension Modules (ServBay)

-ServBay comes pre-installed with many commonly used PHP extensions for each PHP version it manages, providing a convenient graphical interface to enable or disable them.
-This allows you to quickly configure these popular extensions without manually editing the php.ini
+ServBay is a powerful local web development environment that comes preloaded with many commonly used PHP extension modules for each managed PHP version.
+ServBay provides a convenient graphical user interface (GUI), allowing you to easily enable or disable these built-in extensions without the need to manually edit the php.ini

-How to Enable Built-in PHP Extension Modules in ServBay
+How to Manage Built-in PHP Extension Modules in ServBay

 Accessing the Extension Management Interface